-- The importance of market timing-windows of opportunity. - The role of bank credit-bridge financings-in capital market transactions. - The role of shelf registrations. - Factors leading to negotiated transactions. - Factors leading to "bought" and "negotiated" deals. - Various debt instruments-with an emphasis on how their structures are designed to influence investor appetites.
+- The importance of market timing-windows of opportunity. - The role of bank credit-bridge financings-in capital market transactions. - The role of shelf registrations. - Factors leading to "bought" and "negotiated" deals. - Various debt instruments-with an emphasis on how their structures are designed to influence investor appetites.